 Digital shadows of words / 2024

-Manuscripts of poems and verses composed by Arbi both before and after the camp are kept in the museum.
-As a result, the memorial museum housed all of the material on Arbi and served to both preserve and reproduce the poet’s legacy.
-Arbi left behind tangible remnants, and it is because of these that his identity is gradually revealed.
-These remnants are the focus of memorial culture, and the story will be reproduced in accordance with its traditional canons.
-As a representative of the post-memory generation, I will be recognized more through the media.
-I represent a different era than Arbi Mamakayev.
-But eventually, the paths of our stories crossed.
+As a result, the memorial museum houses all available material on Arbi and serves both to preserve and to perpetuate the poet’s legacy.
+Arbi left behind tangible remnants, and it is through these that his identity is gradually revealed.
+These remnants lie at the heart of memorial culture, and his story continues to be reproduced according to its traditional canons.

 Description